albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 There you can follow the tutorial provided by github

 I suggest you to setting clean folder structure on your vps

 ```
 root
-    hubs_project      <- wrap up with some folder
+    hubs_actions_runner     <- wrap up with some folder
         hubs                <- where you put gihub action runner
         reticulum           <- where you put gihub action runner
         dialog              <- where you put gihub action runner
         spoke               <- where you put gihub action runner
 ```

 ## 9. Run all